deceasedboomer/RCJ-Soccer-2019/README.md

 Ultimately, placing 4th was not ideal, but given the circumstances where we literally only assembled the robot and got it up and running 3 weeks before the competition, it was to be expected.
 This was also my first major coding project as I have only picked up coding last year so all in all, it was a great learning experience despite the problems we encountered.

 Many thanks to my teammates Shaoliang and Justin for taking charge of the mechanical and electronic design respectively.
-A huge shoutout to entire Hwa Chong Robotics community for all the advice and support given.
+A huge shoutout to entire Hwa Chong Robotics community for all the advice and support given as well.